janoc/libndofdev/README.md

 a much better solution is to use the event interface directly.
 An example of how to do this can be found
 here: http://janoc.rd-h.com/files/software/linux/spacenav/spacenavig.c

+If you are building a virtual reality application, then the best option is to use the VRPN library: http://www.cs.unc.edu/Research/vrpn/
+VRPN supports all the devices above and many more in a transparent and abstract manner, so you don't have to add support for each different interaction device or tracker specially.